derekburgess/jaws/docs/storage/neo4j-schema.md

 `SOURCE`, `STARTED`, and `PACKETS` remain dual-written compatibility fields.
 New code must not use `LEGACY_CAPTURE_ID` or UUID lexicographic order as chronology.

+Capture catalog/lifecycle and packet batch/read behavior is defined separately by the [repository contract](repositories.md).
+Its Neo4j adapter owns the corresponding Cypher and refuses writes unless the managed migration history and required schema are current.

 ### Observation scopes and profiles

 | Label/property | Contract |